nirmal1064/kanban-board/README.md

 - [ ] User should be able switch between Themes.
 - [ ] User should be able to enter the value when creating a new Column/Task.
 - [x] User should be able to create multiple boards and organize them into projects.
-- [ ] User should be able to save their board in the backend database.
-(Firebase/Supabase).
+- [x] User should be able to save their board in the backend database.
+(Appwrite).

-## Planned Non-Functional Requirements

-- [x] Use any random ID generator libraries like UUID/CUID/nanoid.
+## Appwrite TODO

+- [ ] Implement Auth Functionality
+- [ ] To implement functions to validate the task belongs to correct project and column combination.
+- [ ] To persist the order of the columns and tasks in Database.